 A display interaction is often a user’s first touchpoint—and they may bounce from the immediate experience but come back again later to convert (making that display interaction successful…but not right then).

 That’s why, if you’re spending money on online marketing and operating in various acquisition channels, you’ll need some basic attribution modeling to analyze your conversion paths.

 Control Landing Page Traffic

-For instance, if you go to Behavior > Site Content > Landing Pages, and view your report using the comparison feature, you’ll see something like this:
+Keep traffic source and campaign in mind when you analyze landing pages and research any pages with low bounce rates.
+Go to Behavior > Site Content > Landing Pages, and view your report using the comparison feature.
+You’ll see something like this:

 Add A Secondary Dimension